 If you are not careful about how and where you use your devices, you may end up having a vacation data disaster!
 The data lost may be personal in nature like your family’s pictures on the beach, or it could be business related to your profession.
 There are many ways you can lose data from your devices when away from home.
 Data could be simply lost due to carelessness which damages the hard drive.
 While vacationing, laptops and hard drives can face a relatively harsher climate than what you have in your home or office.
 Whether you are camping, trekking, doing road trips or simply lying on the beach or by the pool extreme variations in temperature and moisture, exposure to sunlight and sand and mechanical jolts and rough handling all make your hardware prone to crash.
 Mobile phones and tablets can accidentally get dropped in swimming pools; you get the picture.

 Besides different environments which can impact data, theft of laptops and phones is the number one reason data is lost.
 Laptops are stolen mainly from airports, hotels, restaurants, and crowded locations such as subways and train stations.
 It is no coincidence that these busy locations are where the majority of thieves target their victims.
 It’s not only the price of the laptop they are interested in.
 Sometimes the data inside could be valuable as well.
-The wi-fi provided in most hotels, and cyber cafes is not secure, and almost anyone can have access to your data if they want.
+The wi-fi provided in most hotels, and cyber cafes are not secure, and almost anyone can have access to your data if they want.
 By gaining access inside your hard drive, they can delete and manipulate your programs and access your passwords which could also provide entry to business sites.

 So what should you do?
 As the saying goes, prevention is better than cure.
 Don’t let your laptop or phone out of your sight.

 Tips on How to Protect Data When Traveling

 - Don’t ever leave your valuables unattended in a hotel room or car.